 Day 2: This is where the snowmobile adventure in Russia starts, as if traveling to the other side of the world has been anything but.
 Igor’s Dodge Ram Power Wagon is packed and hitched to the four-place trailer.

 He points to the truck and in a thick accent say’s “Hemi.”
 Trucks like this are non-existent in Russia.
 It costs more than double what we would pay at home but it’s one of the few vehicles that meet this motorhead’s needs.
 Snowmobiles are expensive too, the average price in excess of $25,000.

 On the way we stop at a roadside vendor, picking up a bouquet of fresh birch branches with leaves still attached and a gallon of bright green fruit drink which I found out later was actually windshield washer fluid.
 I have no idea what the bouquet of sticks is all about.

 Three hours later, just before sundown, we unload at a ski facility in the town of Kizel, at the foot of the Ural Mountains.
 It was finally time to ride, or so I thought.
 Within 50 feet the headlight on Roman’s sled goes kaput.
 “Hey, this is just like snowmobiling at home,” I say.
-Neither Borodin nor Igor (pronounced Eager) understands the humor.
+Neither Borodin nor Igor (pronounced Eager) understand the humor.
 They flip the hood, grunt, replace a fuse, and away we go down a logging road.

 MY RUSSIAN NAME IS DEN-YELL